mleiva182/MyListAnime/README.md

 ## __DEVELOPMENT__

 * screens with compose
-* ViewModel and data from api
+* ViewModel and data from api.
-* ViewModel UI with StateFlow, navigation
+* ViewModel UI with StateFlow, navigation.
-* repository, datasources, bd room. reactive ui
+* repository, datasources, bd room. reactive ui.
-* clean arquitecture with modules and convention plugins
+* clean arquitecture with modules and convention plugins.
-* dependency injection hilt
+* dependency injection hilt.
-* Unit test useCases, repository, homeViewModel, InfoAnimeViewModel
+* Unit test useCases, repository, homeViewModel, InfoAnimeViewModel.
+* Integration test for homeViewModel and InfoAnimeViewModel. fakes with buildAnimesRepositoryWith.
+* UI Screen Test in compose.